 5.2.2.
 Deletion and the Right to Be Forgotten

 In your Client Portal, you can remove the account of any invited users aged 16 or older from a family subscription.
-You can also delete the account of any invited users under 16 years of age, along with all their details.
+You can also delete the account of any invited users under 16 years of age, along with all their information.
 In addition, all accounts are automatically deleted one year after the account’s expiry, or at any time at the user’s request.
-Upon deletion, personal details are permanently erased and cannot be restored.
-You can also exercise your right to be forgotten by submitting a request to us to this effect at firstname.lastname@example.org.
+Upon deletion, personal information is permanently erased and cannot be restored.
+You can also exercise your right to be forgotten by submitting a request to this effect to email@example.com.

 Personal information can be found in your Client Portal; you can view and edit it at any time.
-However, users under 16 years of age cannot edit their personal information, only the primary user can do so.
-You can also submit a request to amend the incorrect information at email@example.com.
+However, users under 16 years of age cannot edit their personal information; only the primary user can do so.
+You can also submit a request to amend the incorrect information to firstname.lastname@example.org.

 5.2.5.
 Parental Consent